What is Tax Equivalent Yield?

 Tax Equivalent Yield means how much yield (pre-tax returns) you would earn if you need to pay taxes on your tax-free investments.
 This will help you compare the yield between a tax-free investment and a taxed investment, and you would be able to find out whether the taxed investment is a good deal or not.

-As you can see, the formula compares between the tax-free yield and the taxed yield.
+As we can see, the formula for tax equivalent yield and the taxed yield.
 In the formula, there are thus two components.

 - The first component is the tax-free yield.
-To find out the tax-free yield, all you need to do is to look at the yield of municipal bonds.
-These bonds are generally issued by the government, and you don’t need to pay any tax for the return you earn from your investment.
+To find out the tax-free yield, all we need to do is look at the yield of municipal bonds.
+The government generally issues these bonds, and we don't need to pay any tax for the return earned from your investment.

 - The second component of the formula is (1 – Tax rate).
-(1 – Tax rate) would help you find out the yield if it is being taxed.
-The reason we use this in the denominator is to find out how beneficial it is to invest in taxed investments.
+(1 – Tax rate) would help us find out the yield if it is being taxed.
+We use this in the denominator to find out how beneficial it is to invest in taxed investments.

 Examples

 Mrs. Olivia is new in the investment world.
-She wants to find out whether she should go for taxed investments or tax-free investments.
-She finds out that the taxed investments pay out the yield of 12% on an average.
+She wants to determine whether she should go for taxed or tax-free investments.
+She finds out that the taxed investments pay 12% on average.
 On the other hand, tax-free investments pay 8% on average.
-The prevalent tax rate is 35%.
+The prevailing tax rate is 35%.
 You need to guide Mrs. Olivia by choosing which investment would be more beneficial for her.

 By using the formula, we get –